 2. Geckos, everywhere!
 Yes, I understand it’s a jungle out there.
 I understand geckos are harmless and necessary but tiny lizards in my shower, zipping around near my bed, and scurrying towards my luggage, in every hotel room, every day.
 Give me strength.
 No hitch-hiking reptiles allowed!

 I appreciate and accept there will be “foreigner” prices, I don’t expect them to equate to home-country prices.
 For example the towns and ancient ruins of Anuradhapura and Polonnaruwa both cost $25 per person and you’ll pay $30 per person for the joy of climbing Sigiriya rock.
 In comparison the entrance fee for the Grand Canyon is $25 for a 7-day pass (USA); $12 to visit Stonehenge (UK); $16 to see the Mona Lisa and the rest of the artwork in the Louvre (France).
-That said, worth the fees, and far better value than Disney.
+While fees seemed comparatively high, with that said, all worth it and far better value than Disney.

-The convergence of beggars and touts in every spot likely to be crossed by a tourist.
-According to my Bradt guidebook, “unlike hawkers in other countries, at least they are trying to sell something.”
-The steady stream of so-called vendors who invasively intruded into my adventure uttering the oft-repeated phrase “it’s nothing to you” left me feeling slightly harassed and exhausted.
-Special mention goes to the “guides” and “helpers” at Sigiriya; despite my guidebook suggesting a small tip of Rs100 to Rs500 (a few dollars) depending on your rate of satisfaction, both asked rather persistently for $20 compensation for their services.
-They should work in sales, oh wait, they do.
-In which case, well done boys.
+The convergence of touts in every spot likely to be crossed by a tourist which according to my Bradt guidebook, “unlike hawkers in other countries, at least they are trying to sell something.”
+However the steady stream of loosely labeled “vendors” who persistently intruded into my adventure uttering the oft-repeated phrase “it’s nothing to you” left me overwhelmed-at-times and exhausted.
+Particularly the “guides” and “helpers” at Sigiriya requesting compensation for their services, they should work in sales.
+Oh wait, they do, satisfied customers pictured here.

 5. 5-Star Prices

-Alright, time to make amends for any unintended harshness by saying several wonderful about traveling in Sri Lanka.
+Alright, time to make amends for any unintended harshness or unnecessary judgement by saying several wonderful about traveling in Sri Lanka.

 I was glad to be among the first throngs of tourists to rediscover the country.
 It is beautiful and I’d go as far to say, Lord Buddha painted Ceylon in a palette of yellow and green with the vast country-side, specked with plantation style properties and gentrified land-owning farmers.